Properly protecting research data is a fundamental obligation warranted by the research community's underlying obligations to:

 And at a basic level, researchers have an obligation to avoid a costly security incident that could delay or distract from their research goals by protecting data appropriately.

 A relevant example of this last point occurred recently on campus.
-A researcher's ransomware infected workstation spread to the department's network file-share drive, encrypting files containing over 20 years of research project data, with little hope of retrieving the encryption key by paying the ransom.
+Ransomware infected a researcher's workstation and spread to the department's network file-share drive, encrypting files containing over 20 years of research project data, with little hope of retrieving the encryption key except by paying the ransom.

 This disaster was averted by restoring the files from a recent backup, a good example of security preparedness.
-Proper security logging also helped to rule out illicit access to personally identifiable information, which, if confirmed, may have required costly notification to research subjects that could be targets for identity fraud.
+Proper security logging also helped to rule out any incidents of illicit access to personally identifiable information.
+Without such logging, the department may have been responsible for costly notification regarding potential identity fraud to research subjects.
 Additional security safeguards based upon campus policies, when implemented appropriately, could have prevented this incident or stopped it from spreading.

 How is research data classified?